PATH-Global-Health/MERindicators/input/maps/README.md

 # How to use this folder

-This folder is standalone and dependent on the IG it is in.
+This folder is standalone and not dependent on the IG it is in.

 Follow the directions below then open `input/maps/HIVObservationHIVCondition.http` in VS Code.
 Click on:
 * Convert FML to StructureMap and Put it or...